 Research suggests SLCN may be linked to how the brain develops.
 It can also be affected by a child's life experiences and home environment.
 Both nature and nurture play a role.

-Teaching approaches like and active learning rely on good communication.
+Teaching approaches like active learning rely on good communication.
 Children with SLCN may not benefit fully from these methods without extra support.

 Home experiences matter too.
 Children who grow up in homes with lots of books and conversation tend to develop stronger language skills.
 This is sometimes called .